About the Department

 |---|---|

-| PSO1 | Build skills to develop software applications in specialized areas of AI and ML. |
+| PSO1 | Build skills to develop software applications in specialized areas of Artificial Intelligence and Machine Learning. |

-| PSO2 | Apply the various AI and ML techniques for industrial applications. |
+| PSO2 | Apply the various AI and ML techniques for industrial applications in the areas of Deep Learning, Cloud Computing, Natural Language Processing, and emerging areas. |

 Board of Studies (BoS)